-Mick Lynch: rail ticket office closure consultation was ‘a sham’
+Mick Lynch: Rail ticket office closure consultation was ‘a sham’

 “You have to be able to get them from a ticket vending machine.”

-He said it was difficult to predict the impact of a widespread closure of ticket offices.
+He said it is difficult to predict the impact of a widespread closure of ticket offices.

 He told MPs: “The impact is very, very hard to judge because some people at the moment turn up at a ticket office because it’s nice and easy, and they can’t be bothered with digital and fiddling around with apps.